kurianbenoy/kurianbenoy-website/_posts/2021-01-01-booksread.md

 This a continution where, I jot down the books I have read so far:

-1. I want 2 do project. tell me wat 2 do - Shakthi Kannan
+-  I want 2 do project. tell me wat 2 do - Shakthi Kannan
-2. Lets Talk Money - Monika Halan
+- Lets Talk Money - Monika Halan
-3. Drive - The Surpring Truth about what motivates us
+- Drive - The Surpring Truth about what motivates us
-4. ന്റുപ്പുപ്പാക്കൊരാനേണ്ടാർന്ന് - Basheer
+-  ന്റുപ്പുപ്പാക്കൊരാനേണ്ടാർന്ന് - Basheer

+This book talks about the story of a young Muslim girl and captures her drama, with a mix of things which reveal a lot about Muslim lives, Kozhikodden or north kerala malayalam slang.
+The book is having the flow and the climax is when KunnuPathu realises her boasted about the elephant, but it was just a small fly they owned during their grandpas time.

 ## Currently Reading